la2050/archive/_organizations/eastside-rehearsal.md

     - 'http://maker.good.is/myla2050create2015/projects/EastsideRehearsal.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Our fully back lined studios will be available to students as an after school program so they can learn to play on professional equipment, hone their music skills, and experience the camaraderie and confidence that this environment will foster.
 title: Eastside Rehearsal
-uri: /organizations/eastside-rehearsal/
 extrapolated_project_ids:
   - '5102090'
 project_titles_from_extrapolated_project_ids:
   - Free Music Studio Access for Students of Los Angeles
-project_titles:
-  - Free Music Studio Access for Students of Los Angeles
-project_titles_from_project_ids:
-  - >-
-    MADE in Long Beach: Fostering independent entrepreneurship to accelerate the local economy
 original_project_titles:
   - Free Music Studio Access for Students of Los Angeles
 original_project_ids:
   - '5102090'
-project_titles_flagged: 1
 maker_image_id: '23180'
 maker_image_file_name: ESRLogo.jpg